THIS EXHIBITION OCCURRED IN THE PAST

 - Making Sense of Colour – human, animal, and machine vision

-Engage with more than 25 interactive experiences, ranging from coloured bubbles to iridescent insects to colour illusions.
+Engage with more than 20 interactive experiences, ranging from iridescent insects to colour illusions.
 Explore how light influences colour, and compare your perception of colour with your family and friends.
-‘See like a bee’ with the ultraviolet camera; take a high-resolution image of your eye; and see glowing quantum nanomaterials that change their colour with crystal size.
+‘See like a bee’ with the ultraviolet camera and see glowing quantum nanomaterials that change their colour with crystal size.
 The exhibition will show the power colour has on the choices we make every day, and on our responses to our environment.

 |Age Group:||ALL AGES.
 Recommended for ages 5 to 12 years although suitable for a wide range of ages and abilities.
 Children must be supervised by an accompanying adult or carer at all times.|